gaperez64/gaperez64.github.io/_posts/2025-02-26-talk-bbogaerts.markdown

 # Registration
 Participation is free, but registration is compulsory.
-Make sure to fill in ...
+Make sure to fill in [this form](https://forms.gle/YnrVbm1s6TLZNYuQ9).

 # References and Related Reading
 This talk will overlap for a large part with the first sections of [this tutorial](https://www.bartbogaerts.eu/talks/veripb-tutorial-series/).